Roswell Park Creates Center of Excellence for Adolescents and Young Adults with Cancer

 New “AYA” program first in New York State

-(BUFFALO, NY) -- Roswell Park Cancer Institute has created an Adolescents and Young Adults (AYA) with Cancer program to expand and enhance its treatment and services addressing the medical, social, psychological, cultural and educational needs of young adults facing cancer.
+(BUFFALO, NY) -- Roswell Park Comprehensive Cancer Center has created an Adolescents and Young Adults (AYA) with Cancer program to expand and enhance its treatment and services addressing the medical, social, psychological, cultural and educational needs of young adults facing cancer.
 The program will be funded by The Steadfast Foundation.

 Nearly 70,000 American young adults and adolescents are diagnosed with cancer each year.
 While dramatic progress has been made in the treatment of children with cancer, survival rates for adolescents and young adults have not improved significantly since 1975.

 “This trend is likely to continue because this age group is poorly represented in clinical trials, and a number of the tumors that affect this population are particularly aggressive (i.e., sarcomas, leukemias, brain tumors and germ cell tumors),” explained Lynda Kwon Beaupin, MD, newly named coordinator of the AYA program at Roswell Park.
 “Unfortunately, for many AYA patients, diagnosis may be delayed due to a lack of awareness on the part of the patient, the parents or the healthcare provider that cancer could be the cause of the symptoms.
 In addition, cultural and economic factors play a role,” said Beaupin.

 Patients in the new program—which will focus primarily on individuals ages 15 to 29— will receive a minimum of three consultations in addition to their regular visits with their disease site specialists (e.g. breast; lymphoma, etc.) managing their care.
 All patients in this group will be offered additional consultations if desired at any point in their cancer journey.